 Step 1: Paste URL to YouTube Video

 Open Kapwing’s Convert Video tool and paste the URL of your YouTube video that you want to convert to GIF.
-Kapwing supports any video that is shorter than 30 mins and smaller than 300 MB.
+Kapwing supports all videos shorter than 30 mins and smaller than 500 MB, and there's no watermark.

 In this example, I’m converting a scene from a David Dobrik vlog, so I copy and paste this URL into Kapwing: https://www.youtube.com/watch?v=be9jYtOPa4w